tylim88/Go-Web-Server-with-Queue-Tutorial/README.md

 ```

 original question: https://github.com/tylim88/se-take-home-assignment

 my original frontend only solution: https://github.com/feedmepos/se-take-home-assignment/pull/69

-This repository is my journey of learning Go
+This repository is part of my journey in learning Go

 The original question ask for frontend OR backend solution, this repository provides frontend AND backend solution